Carl Dixon: Career

 His youngest daughter, Lauren Dixon, is most publicly known for her role as Stevie Lake on the 2008 series reboot of The Saddle Club.
 Dixon wrote the song "Just Because" for The Saddle Club season 3 CD "Best Friends".

 28 years after the release of its last album, Coney Hatch regrouped, keeping a promise by Andy Curran made to Dixon while he was in his coma, that if he survived they would release a new album.
 Coney Hatch Four was released by the European label Frontiers Records in 2013 and was voted into the top 50 rock albums of 2013 by the UK's Classic Rock magazine but the album received little airplay in Canada.

 Dixon wrote an autobiography about being a singer and musician during the height of Canadian rock, and about redefining his life after the car accident.
 His book, Strange Way To Live, was published in January 2015 by Dundurn Press and received favourable reviews including from CBC.

 Despite ongoing injuries and the effects of severe head trauma, Dixon continues to perform as a musician and singer.
 Unbroken, his eighth solo album, was released in Europe and Asia by AOR Heaven and Rubicon Music.
 It was awarded number 22 in the top 30 Rock Albums of 2019 by the Melodic Rock website.
-Dixon has an increasing presence as an inspirational speaker sharing his comeback story and music at corporate and safety events.
+Dixon has an increasing presence as an inspirational speaker, sharing his comeback story and music at corporate and safety events.
+He released an anthology of his works in a 6CD set album Peaced Together in 2026, his ninth solo album.
 He is signed to Anthem Entertainment, Toronto, and The National Speakers Bureau, Canada.

 Personal

 Dixon is married to film producer Helen Parker, an Australian.
-They met in Canada through mutual friends.
-He has two adult daughters and three adult stepchildren.